brightpe/KMDCode_PWB_V1/README.md

-# Kendrick Mass Defect Analysis for High-Resolution mass spectrometry data
+# Kendrick Mass Defect Analysis for High-Resolution Mass Spectrometry data
 -----------------------------------------------------------------------------------
 Description
 -----------
-This code performs a Kendrick Mass Defect (KMD) analysis of user input mass spec data by creating a feature list via the XCMS peak picking algorithm
+This code performs a Kendrick Mass Defect (KMD) analysis of user input mass spectral data by creating a feature list via the XCMS peak picking algorithm.
-The workflow combines existing code (3 steps, see below in reference section) that might be run independently.
+The workflow includes generating a suspect list, generating a feature list, and subsequently creating a KMD plot.

+Suspect List Generation:
+- Utilizes the creat_KMD_susp_list.v1 and func_calc_residual R codes.
+- Combines suspect lists from a users working directory
+- Calculates the kendrick mass and kendrick mass defect for each list member for a given neutral loss (ex: CF2, C2F4)

-The steps (3 individual scripts) are the following:
+KMD Analysis then occurs in 3 steps (3 individual scripts):
-- 1-PatRoon_XCMS_feature_opti: optimizes the parameters used for XCMS peak picking
+- 1-PatRoon_XCMS_feature_opti: Optimizes the parameters used for XCMS peak picking and featurelist generation
-- 2-PatRoon_featuregroup: Performs peak picking using XCMS (to fascilitate KMD analysis in step 3)
+- 2-PatRoon_featuregroup: Performs peak picking using XCMS and generates a featurelist from the data (to fascilitate KMD analysis in step 3)
-- 3-KMD_analysis: Scan featurelist for homologous series (perform a KMD analysis)
+- 3-KMD_analysis: Screens featurelist for overlap with the suspect list based on exact mass, scans for homologous series of the same mass defect value (KMD analysis)
-- creat_KMD_susp_list: create a specific suspect list to match wtih the KMD result and help the identification of unknown exact masses.
 > [!CAUTION]
 > **DO NOT CONSIDER the creat_KMD_susp_list match as a comprehensive suspect screening method.
 Results need to be verified**